-Washington, May 9 (Canadian-Media/NASA): Students from Kansas will have an opportunity this week to speak with a NASA astronaut aboard the International Space Station who also hails from the Sunflower State.
+Washington, Aug 14 (Canadian-Media): SciGirls viewers from New York will have an opportunity on Monday, Aug.
+19, to talk live with NASA astronaut Christina Koch aboard the International Space Station.
 The Earth-to-space call will air live on NASA television and the agency’s website, NASA reports said.

 Linking students directly to astronauts aboard the space station provides unique, authentic experiences designed to enhance student learning, performance and interest in science, technology, engineering and mathematics.
 Astronauts living in space on the orbiting laboratory communicate with NASA’s Mission Control Center in Houston 24 hours a day through the Space Network’s Tracking and Data Relay Satellites (TDRS).

 Through NASA’s Artemis program, the agency will send astronauts to the Moon by 2024 and then on to Mars.
 Inspiring the next generation of explorers – the Artemis generation – ensures America will continue to lead in space exploration and discovery.